k21971/EvilHack/doc/evilhack-changelog.md

 - Dark Knight quest tweaks
 - Fix: garbage message when entering shop with angry shopkeeper
 - Fix: recursive boots destruction crash from fire spell while in lava
+- Fix: alignment abuse history not recording all penalties for killing peacefuls